kikuzukikai/medjed/docs/index.md

 ---
-template: overrides/main.html
+template: overrides/home.html
-title:
+title: Be a smiter.
 ---
-# 新着情報